 - (a) the reinsurer's share of claims;

 - (b) reinsurance commissions;

 - (c) allowances;

 - (d) retrospective premium adjustments; and

 - (e) the financial condition of the reinsurer.

-- Actuarial report and

-Actuarial Certificate18.The actuarial report and the actuarial certificate required under section

-145(2) of the Act shall be in such format as specified by the Inspector

-from time to time.
+Actuarial report and Actuarial Certificate as specified by the Act shall be in such format as specified by the Inspector from time to time.